Skip to main content

 • Vitamin D analogs, like calcipotriene solution (Dovonex)

-• Combination products, which combine a steroid and vitamin D analog, like Taclonex (betamethasone / calcipotriene suspension)
+• Combination products that include both a steroid and a vitamin D analog, like Taclonex (betamethasone / calcipotriene suspension)

 Other treatments for scalp psoriasis

-Localized light therapy (called the excimer laser) is another option to treat scalp psoriasis.
-It’s a painless treatment that delivers ultraviolet B (UVB) light to your scalp.
-You have to have this treatment 2 to 3 times a week at your doctor’s office.
+Another option to treat scalp psoriasis is localized light therapy, also called the excimer laser.
+This painless treatment uses ultraviolet B (UVB) light on your scalp.
+It’s usually done 2 to 3 times a week at your doctor’s office.

-If scalp psoriasis doesn’t respond to these treatments, you may need stronger treatment with pills or injectable medications.
-This isn’t common, but it’s an option for people with severe psoriasis, or those who also have psoriatic arthritis
+If these treatments don’t work, stronger treatments with pills or injectable medications may be needed.
+This isn’t common, but it’s an option for people with severe psoriasis or those who also have psoriatic arthritis

 Best treatments for dandruff